For guys who are thinking of buying a Japanese kei truck, or kei van, one of the first questions that comes up is: “What is the best kei truck / van?”

 So let’s have a look at some of the kei trucks I have driven: A 2000 Suzuki Carry, a 1996 Daihatsu hi-Jet, a second generation Honda Acty, a third generation Acty, a 1987 Subaru Sambar, a 1994 Subaru Sambar, my own, and very loved, 1996 Subaru Sambar Diaz Van, and others.

 You can import vehicles like these now from Japan to the USA, Canada, the UK, Australia (in the case of the 1987 550cc Sambar), and the European Union.
 We are always sourcing good units at good prices from the Japanese used car auctions and from the Japanese used car dealers that we work with here.
-Finding a good, clean 4WD kei truck in Japan is not a problem.
-Deciding which one you want is the problem.
+Finding a good, clean 4WD kei truck in Japan is not a problem, and deciding which one you want is the fun part.
 I hope that what I have to say about the kei trucks that I have driven gives you something at least to get your teeth into as you start to look seriously at importing a kei truck yourself direct from Japan.

 My First Japanese Kei Truck Experience